 All the performers (except the musicians) are zombies...and most of their makeup reflects

 couple of the women.
 Maybe full

 zombie makeup is too much of a bother, maybe they feel it makes them unattractive, but the

 performances simply do not work when the performer is not committed to their "zombie-ness."

-Another really basic problem...I couldn't understand them...and I checked with the people all around me, and
+Another really basic problem...I couldn't understand them...and I checked with the people all

 they had no idea what was being